powsybl/powsybl.github.io/docs/configuration/modules/import-export-parameters-default-value.md

 layout: default
 ---

-The `import-export-parameters-default-value` module is an optional module used by the `com.powsybl.iidm.import_.Importers` class to initialize the parameters passed to configure the importer.
+The `import-export-parameters-default-value` module is an optional module used by the `com.powsybl.iidm.converter.Importers` class to initialize the parameters passed to configure the importer.
 This module support 3 different types of properties:
 - Boolean
 - String